Skip to main content Skip to navigation

 Accuracy and Reliability

-Generative AI models can produce realistic but inaccurate content, potentially leading to misinformation.
+Generative AI models can generate realistic but inaccurate content, which may lead to misinformation.

 Academic Dishonesty